nurbujang/pands-project/README.md

 2. First, I imported the necessary packages/modules for the project as shown in W3Schools (3-6) and scikit-learn (7).
 3. Then, I created a list of column names, read the data (8-10) and added the column header to the dataframe (11-13).
 4. I looked at the first 2 lines (14) to see if the column names were added correctly.
-5. A quick lookover the dataset was done to see the replicates on each species (15). basic information (16)
+5. A quick lookover the dataset was done to see the replicates on each species (15) and other basic information about the dataset (16)
-4. I also checked for missing value using the isna() function that returns a True/false if a value is missing () and duplicates
+6. I also checked for missing value using the isnull and isna function that returns a True/false if a value is missing (17-21) and duplicates (22-23).

-5. print out df.describe into txt.file [abd](https://www.w3schools.com/python/pandas/ref_df_info.asp)
+print out df.describe into txt.file
-6. histogram
+histogram
 scatterplot
 png
 visualize the entire dataset using sns.pairplot(1) adjust figsize